4teamwork/ftw.linkchecker/README.rst

 The following options can be configured in the config file per platform:

 - emails of the platforms administrator (the ones who gets the report)
-- base URI (domain where the platform is configured - it will be used to prepend in the report)
+- base URI (domain where the platform is configured - it will be prepended to the report)
 - timeout in seconds (how long the script waits for each external link before continuing if the page does not respond).
 - upload_location can be left empty.
 It is the path to a ``ftw.simplelayout`` file listing